dasarpai/old.dasarpai.github.io/_wiablog/2023-12-01-The-Meaning-of-Success.md

 1. **Vine (the company)** :Short-form video platform, owned by Twitter, discontinued due to lack of profitability and competition.
 1. **Voonik** :Indian fashion e-commerce platform, faced funding issues but continues to operate.
 1. **Webvan** :Online grocery delivery service in the US, faced financial challenges and shut down during the dot-com bubble burst.
-1. **WeWork** :Co-working space company, faced financial issues and leadership controversies, leading to a decline in valuation.
 1. **WOW Air** :Icelandic airline, faced financial difficulties and ceased operations abruptly.
 1. **Yebhi** :Indian online shopping platform, faced operational challenges and shut down.
 1. **ZebPay** :Indian cryptocurrency exchange, faced regulatory challenges and temporarily halted operations but continues in some markets.